 Free meals for children ages 1-18

-Free lunches and breakfasts for the entire week are available through the end of the 2020-21 school year.
-Meals are available for pickup at select locations and at school for in-person students when they are in school.
+Free lunches and breakfasts for the entire week are available through Wednesday, August 11.
+Meals are available for pickup at select locations.

 Parents will be allowed to pick up meals for children if they verify on the order form that they will pick up.
 If parents do not verify on the order form, then children must be present to get a meal.